 - What is the full list of services included as part of the monthly fee?

-- How do the services and amenities change if a resident moves from independent living to higher levels of care?
+- How do the services and amenities change if a resident moves from independent living to higher levels of care like assisted living?

 You want to choose a community where you can age successfully and where your passions and hobbies are supported.
 You’ll find evidence of this on the list of services and amenities, and on the community’s monthly activities calendar.
 But for a better idea of the lifestyle you’ll find, ask ask these questions during your tour: